Margaret Mead: Posthumous honors

 The American Museum of Natural History hosts an annual Margaret Mead Film Festival, featuring documentary films, including but not limited to those about scientific and ethnographic topics.
 It was first held in 1976, in celebration of Mead's 75th birthday.
 As of 2025, it was described as the "longest running documentary showcase in the United States."

+Margaret Mead is widely known for the quote,"Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it's the only thing that ever has."

 In 1976, Mead was inducted into the National Women's Hall of Fame.

 On January 19, 1979, U.S. President Jimmy Carter announced that he was awarding the Presidential Medal of Freedom posthumously to Mead.
 UN Ambassador Andrew Young presented the award to Mead's daughter at a special program honoring her contributions that was sponsored by the American Museum of Natural History, where she spent many years of her career.
 The citation read:

 Margaret Mead was both a student of civilization and an exemplar of it.
 To a public of millions, she brought the central insight of cultural anthropology: that varying cultural patterns express an underlying human unity.
 She mastered her discipline, but she also transcended it.
 Intrepid, independent, plain spoken, fearless, she remains a model for the young and a teacher from whom all may learn.

 The Margaret Mead Award is awarded in her honor jointly by the Society for Applied Anthropology and the American Anthropological Association, for significant works in communicating anthropology to the general public.

 In addition, there are several schools named after Mead in the United States: a junior high school in Elk Grove Village, Illinois, an elementary school in Sammamish, Washington and another in Sheepshead Bay, Brooklyn, New York.

 Depictions in popular culture

 In the 1967 musical Hair, her name is given to a transvestite "tourist" disturbing the show with the song "My Conviction."

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Mead's name and picture.

 The U.S. Postal Service issued a stamp of face value 32¢ on May 28, 1998, including Mead as part of 1920s in the Celebrate the Century stamp sheet series.

-The 2014 novel Euphoria by Lily King is a fictionalized account of Mead's love/marital relationships with fellow anthropologists Reo Fortune and Gregory Bateson in New Guinea before World War II.
+The 2014 novel Euphoria by Lily King is a fictionalized account of Mead's love and marital relationships with fellow anthropologists Reo Fortune and Gregory Bateson in New Guinea before World War II.

+Biographies

+Margaret Mead's life is the subject of numerous books including: